Content is not the gray wordy stuff that gets poured into your page designs.

 From “Know Your Onions Web Design” by Drew do Soto Page 43

 Make the effort to have good content on your site.
-A web site that does not have good content is a waste of cyber space.
+A website that does not have good content is a waste of cyberspace.
 Include valuable information on your website either by writing your own copy or getting someone to write it for you.
 Including pictures, illustrations and videos that are relevant to the content will add to your site’s appeal.
-Have good navigational structure to your site so visitors can find the information they are looking for.
+Have a good navigational structure to your site so visitors can find the information they are looking for.
 Keep your content up to date and remember to check your links to see if they are correct.